willcheung/db-importer/README.md

 db-importer
 ===========

-Python script that imports any txt file with any delimiter into PostgreSQL database.
+Python script that imports any Excel or text file with any delimiter into PostgreSQL database.

-This was created (hacked together, rather) for one purpose, to parse multiple delimited files and insert them into PostgreSQL.
-In the future, I'd like to add support to XLS files and MySQL.

 **Features:**

 * Configuration file to set db connection info
-* Reads any TXT file with any delimiter set in the config file
+* Reads any XLS or TXT file with any delimiter set in the config file
 * Reads and parses multiple files into same or different tables
 * Error logging and exception handling that returns skipped rows
-* Option to create table from TXT file header
+* Option to create tables from filenames
 * Option to append or delete data
 * Option to convert date data from any format to SQL friendly format